Anjali Patil: Career

 Patil's first feature film opportunity came with Prashant Nair's Hindi-English international independent film Delhi in a Day.
 She was critically acclaimed for her portrayal of Rohini.
 The film premiered in Asia at the Mumbai film festival on 13 October 2011 and was released theatrically in India in August 2012.

 In 2010–11, Patil worked as the lead actress and a producer on an international short film Green Bangles.
 It was selected as India's official entry to WIFTI (Women In Film and Television International, Los Angeles) and was eventually selected and screened at the WIFTI International Showcase 2012 in 44 cities in 15 countries.

-She later on worked in Prakash Jha's film on issues related to Naxalism: Chakravyuh.
+She later worked in Prakash Jha's film on issues related to Naxalism: Chakravyuh.
 Patil received rave reviews for her fierce portrayal of Naxal leader Juhi.

 Oba Nathuwa Oba Ekka (With You, Without You) (2012) was her international collaboration with acclaimed Sri Lankan writer-director Prasanna Vithanage.
 Patil did the dubbing herself and that makes her the first Indian actress to dub in the Sinhala language.
 Her stellar performance won her Silver Peacock award for Best Actor Female at International Film Festival of India in Goa in November 2012.
 She is one of the youngest actors to receive this award.
 Patil also received the Presidential award Of Sri Lanka for her performance in 2017.

 In 2016 Patil did her first Marathi film The Silence with Nagraj Manjule as a co-actor, for which she received a Filmfare award.

 She played a pivotal role in Mirzya from Rakeysh Omprakash Mehra which was released in 2016.
 She went on to collaborate with him as the lead in Mere Pyare Prime Minister in 2018.

 Patil's performance as Gondi speaking Malko- Adivasi BLO in Newton, with Rajkumar Rao in 2017 was highly applauded across all levels.

 She played a bold and fierce activist, Puyal in Pa.
 Ranjith's Kaala with Rajinikanth earning a major following in Tamil industry.

-Her next Tamil venture was Kuthirai Vaal which was screened at international film festivals.
+Her next Tamil venture was Kuthiraivaal which was screened at international film festivals.